Australian rules football in Papua New Guinea: Beginnings

 Gully Oval, the R.A.A.F.
 Wirraway Australian Rules football team also called for opponents.
 Other teams included Regiment and Con.
 Depot.

 In the Territory of New Guinea, one of the earliest recorded matches was held in the capital Lae and the inland town of Nagada in 1944 by Australian school teachers and defence force personnel.

 In November 1945, a match was played between Victoria and "The Rest" at Torokina, Bougainville.

 A competition was played in Rabaul, New Britain in 1946 between servicemen, including the 29/46th infantry battalion, who played several matches against sides from New Guinea and New Britain.
 The HMAS Arunta Australian rules football team also played matches on Rabaul against Flotilla.

+The Port Moresby Australian Rules Football League began in Port Moresby in 1955, quickly becoming the most prominent competition in Papua.

 In 1956, Papua's first representative side was assembled, defeating regional representative sides from both Cairns and Innisfail in Far North Queensland.

 1960s: Rules Booms

-The game was seldom played until the earliest recorded match in Papua between Australians at Boroko Rugby League Oval, Port Moresby, 24 September 1961.
+The game was seldom played until regular matches were played in Papua between Australians at Boroko Rugby League Oval, Port Moresby in 1961.
 Matches were also played in Lae.
 Rules was a relatively new sport in Papua, where rugby league had a significant head start.
-However, there were numerous Victorians, including many from the Warrnambool district working in Moresby at the time, enough to kickstart an 8 team competition.
+However, there were numerous Victorians, including many from the Warrnambool district working in Moresby at the time, enough to kickstart the 8 team competition.

+One of the first schools to take up the game was Sogeri Secondary College in the Central Province which was founded by the Australian Defence Force.
+The school team was known as the Magpies and wore the colours of the Collingwood Football Club In 1963 it would become the first side composed primarily of Papuans to win a Port Moresby senior premiership and would go on to be the country's strongest school in the sport, producing many great footballers for the senior competition.
+In the same year, the sport was spreading in the Western Highlands Province and East Sepik Province with Wewak hosting its first representative match against Mount Hagen.

 The Cleland Medal was first awarded to the league's player.
-The 1964 winner was local grown player Herea Amini who was rewarded with a flight to Melbourne to play for 2 weeks with the VFL's Demons.
+The 1964 winner was local grown player Herea Amini, of Sogeri College, who was rewarded with a flight to Melbourne to play for 2 weeks with the VFL's Demons.
 Amini returned from Melbourne to found the Koboni Football Club, adopting the colours and moniker of the Melbourne Football Club in 1965, and Koboni Demons remain Papua New Guinea's longest running club.